 In large part, your playground budget will be determined by how many children you expect to use the playground at a given time.
-A good general rule is to budget for about $1000 per child, meaning that if you expect 50 kids to be able to play there together, you should budget for about $50,000.
+To understand how much a playground could cost, a good general rule is to budget for about $1000 per child.
+That means that if you expect 50 kids to be able to play there together, you should budget for about $50,000.
 The playground development costs should then be compared to the project budget.
 If development costs exceed the budget, it is almost always better to devise a plan to phase in the project over a period of several years rather than reducing the scope of the playground.

 This portion of the budget will cover preparation of the site and installation of safety surfacing (such as engineered wood fiber or shredded rubber).
 The type of surfacing material, in particular, may have a tremendous impact on the cost of the playground over its life cycle.
 Some surfacing types require simple and minimal yearly maintenance like engineered wood fiber, and others may require little to no maintenance like our rubberized surfacing options.
 Yearly maintenance for surfacing may be as simple as refreshing and spreading the supply of wood fiber under the structure to revitalize the effectiveness of the surfacing attenuation.
 For more about surfacing options click here…